Do you have to pay for Medicare, or is it free?

 Medicare Part A Co-payments and Deductibles

 Medicare is definitely not free, but it covers quite a bit.
-As a Medicare beneficiary, you are responsible for paying co-payments and deductibles, just as you would with traditional health insurance.
+As a Medicare A person who has health care insurance through the Medicare or Medicaid programs...., you are responsible for paying co-payments and deductibles, just as you would with traditional health insurance.

 As an example, in 2017, beneficiaries with a hospital stay pay: